grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 - Anyone with the URL can access the dashboard.
 - Public dashboards are read-only.
-- Arbitrary queries **cannot** be run against your datasources through public dashboards.
+- Arbitrary queries **cannot** be run against your data sources through public dashboards.
 Public dashboards can only execute the queries stored on the original dashboard.

 ## Enable the feature